Ensono/amido.github.io/docs/nx/next/plugin-information.md

 Using a standard setup for your Next app ensures consistency and code quality across multiple applications quickly.
 NextAuth can also be quickly added to a project without costly configuration and setup.

+Using the infrastructure generator you can setup your application with the necessary infrastructure config to host it in k8s, with optional OpenTelemetry auto instrumentation.

 ## Prerequisites

 An existing [Next](https://nextjs.org/) application.
 Note the generator will fail if run in an empty workspace with no applications.
 To create a new Next application please run the NX Next generator with the following command including any relevant options.
 See [@nrwl/next plugin docs](https://nx.dev/packages/next)